blyxyas/uwu-neofetch-art/README.md

 <img src="https://github.com/blyxyas/uwu-neofetch-art/blob/main/screenshot-term.png?raw=true" alt="terminal preview" align="right" height="240">

-I colorized this uwu animu girl if you want you can use it.
+This repo contains some uwu cute anime ASCII art for neofetch.
+Use it if you want!

 ---